 Supporting Entrepreneurial Projects

-In Vietnam and Cameroon, Perenco has chosen to provide support through the European Institute for Cooperation and Development (IECD), which foments human and economic development through education, training, entrepreneurship and improved access to employment for young people.
+In Vietnam and Cameroon, Perenco has chosen to provide support through the European Institute for Cooperation and Development (IECD), which encourages human and economic development through education, training, entrepreneurship and improved access to employment for young people.

 In Cameroon, Perenco supports the development of income-generating small business activities in the Kribi area.
-The programme offers tailor-made training to each entrepreneurial profile to teach how to create and stabilise an income-generating activity, set-up a business plan and start a business, manage a business more efficiently and make a commercial activity sustainable over time, or acquire agricultural and agri-food technologies.
+The programme offers tailor-made training to each entrepreneurial profile which teaches them how to create and stabilise an income-generating activity, set-up a business plan and start a business, manage a business more efficiently and make a commercial activity sustainable over time, or acquire agricultural and agri-food technologies.
 These actions have already proven successful: 60% companies have seen their turnover increase, 82% are now using management tools following training and more than 25% have recruited staff.